from birth to 3 months

 - Early days breast feeding problems

-- Treatment of mastitis, sticky eye, thrush, engorgement, cracked nipples
+- Managing issues such as sticky eye, thrush, engorgement, cracked nipples

 - Latching technique